ilkkahanninen/juhlakalu/README.md

 You can install and run Postgres normally.
 If you have Docker installed you can also start it by running `make docker-db`

+## Running tests

+1. Copy `.dev.example` to `.test.dev` and edit its contents to match your database and desired port.
+2. Run `make test`

+Juhlakalu runs mostly integration tests which means Postgres needs to be running during the tests.

 ## License

 MIT